 Who knows why, but the innocuous adverb hopefully attracted virulent criticism from the 1960s to the 1980s.
 Objectors insisted that the word could only mean in a hopeful manner ("The starving man looked hopefully at the tray of sandwiches approaching him").
 But nearly everyone else used the word as a sentence adverb meaning it is to be hoped, as in the convertible sentence above.
-In The New Fowler’s Modern English Usage (1996), editor R. W. Burchfield notes in a level-headed overview of the debate that many -ly adverbs have morphed into sentence adverbs.
+In The New Fowler’s Modern English Usage (3rd ed., 1996), editor R. W. Burchfield notes in a level-headed overview of the debate that many -ly adverbs have morphed into sentence adverbs.
 In fact, while commentators were busy belittling hopefully, other sentence adverbs slid in under the radar, among them frankly, fortunately and seriously.
 Today only the crankiest pedant insists on the original, narrow meaning of hopefully.

 YES Dawn is presently employed at the Snake Eyes tattoo parlour.